-- that any inaccurate information we hold about you is corrected;
+- any inaccurate information we hold about you is corrected

-- that we stop using your personal information for certain purposes.
+- we stop using your personal information for certain purposes

 If you make a request, we will need you to prove your identify with 2 pieces of approved identification (such as a passport and a utility bill no older than 3 months).
 Once we have this, we will aim to respond to you within one month.